-The above special conditions are required to ensure that: The Special Use Permit complies with Ordinance requirements and as authorized by waiver.
+The special condition stated above is required to ensure the following: The Special Use Permit complies with Ordinance requirements regarding road use agreements.

 - G. The following submittals are required prior to the approval of any Zoning Use Permit for a PV SOLAR FARM: - 1.
 Documentation of the solar module's unlimited 10-year warranty and the 25-year limited power warranty. - 2.
 Certification by an Illinois Professional Engineer that any relocation of drainage district tile conforms to the Champaign County Storm Water Management and Erosion Control Ordinance. - 3.
 An irrevocable letter of credit to be drawn upon a federally insured financial institution with a minimum acceptable long term corporate debt (credit) rating of the proposed financial institution shall be a rating of "A" by S&P or a rating of "A3" by Moody's or a rating of "A-" by Kroll Bond Rating Agency within 200 miles of Urbana or reasonable anticipated travel costs shall be added to the amount of the letter of credit. - 4.
 A permanent soil erosion and sedimentation plan for the PV SOLAR FARM including any access road that conforms to the relevant Natural Resources Conservation Service guidelines and that is prepared by an Illinois Licensed Professional Engineer. - 5.
-Documentation regarding the seed to be used for the pollinator planting, per 6.1.5 F.(9). - 6.
-The telephone number for the complaint hotline required by 6.1.5 S. - 7.
-Any updates to the approved Site Plan per the requirements provided in Section 6.1.5 U.1.c.
+Documentation regarding the seed to be used for the pollinator planting, per 6.1.5 F.(9).